-Participants in this service-based trip, which runs every other summer, go to the monasteries of the Benedictine Sisters of St. Agnes in rural southwestern Tanzania where they spend roughly two weeks working with the sisters in the schools, orphanages, and medical dispensaries that they host.
+Participants in this service-based trip, which runs every other summer, go to the monasteries of the Benedictine Sisters of St. Agnes in rural southwestern Tanzania where they spend roughly two weeks working with the sisters in the schools, orphanages and medical dispensaries that they host.
 Other service projects may be available.
-Participants also collect a variety of medical and educational supplies for the time at the monasteries.
+Participants also collect a variety of medical and educational supplies to bring to Tanzania for these locations.

-Before and after the two weeks at St. Agnes, the group has the opportunity to travel to several locations in Tanzania, including a safari, viewing Mt.
-Kilimanjaro, and touring historic sites in Dar es Salaam and Zanzibar.
+Before and after the two weeks at St. Agnes, the group has the opportunity to travel to several locations in Tanzania, including historical sites and a safari.
 For more information, contact David Schuettler.

 Every other summer a group of up to 20 students travels with faculty to Cuernavaca, Mexico.
-This program is designed to improve your Spanish, challenge your world view, immerse you in another culture, and open you to compassion for others.
-The program is worth 10 credits, consisting of courses in conversational Spanish and the history of Mexico, plus a two week service-learning project in the community.
+This service learning, social justice based program is designed to improve your Spanish, challenge your world view, immerse you in another culture, and open you to compassion for others.
+The program is worth 10 credits, consisting of courses in conversational Spanish, the history and culture of Mexico, plus a two week service-learning project in the community.

-You must be at least a sophomore and have completed one semester of college Spanish or its equivalent to be eligible.
+You must be at least a sophomore and have completed at least one year of college-level Spanish or its equivalent to be eligible.
 A $200 deposit is required to show your intent to participate in the program and is NOT refundable after March 1.

-This is a senior nursing elective, taken in the fall, that aims to develop cultural competency through experiential learning, intercultural exchange, and collaboration with nursing students in the Philippines.
+Transcultural Nursing in the Philippines is a senior level nursing course and is a section of the Capstone course (NSG 4437).
+The Philippines Capstone aims to develop cultural awareness and sensitivity through experiential learning, intercultural exchange, and collaboration with nursing students in the Philippines.
 Students utilize learned nursing theories and concepts in providing care and understanding of differences and similarities with other culture.
-Students participate in a two week, in-country clinical experience that provides different perspectives and enhances sensitivity to the needs of patients with different cultural beliefs and traditions.
+Students participate in a three-week, in-country clinical experience that provides different perspectives and enhances sensitivity to the needs of patients with different cultural beliefs and traditions.
+Students earn clinical hours required for graduation.
 For more information contact Gina Diaz.

 HECUA is an organization of 18 liberal arts colleges, universities and associations dedicated to education for social justice.
 Together they shape academically rigorous study-abroad and off-campus study programs that address the most pressing issues in our neighborhoods, nations, and world.
 Through HECUA, CSS students have an opportunity to study abroad in Northern Ireland, New Zealand, Ecuador, Norway, and Bangladesh.
 HECUA also offers several domestic programs in the Twin Cities and the southern U.S. Interested students should contact David Schuettler.